Conformal Risk Control: Examples

-We use the Natural Questions (NQ) dataset~\cite{nq}, a popular open-domain question answering baseline, to evaluate our method.
-We use the splits distributed as part of the Dense Passage Retrieval (DPR) package~\cite{dpr}.
-Our base model is the DPR Retriever-Reader model~\cite{dpr}, which retrieves passages from Wikipedia that might contain the answer to the given query, and then uses a reader model to extract text sub-spans from the retrieved passages that serve as candidate answers.
+We use the Natural Questions (NQ) dataset~\citep{nq}, a popular open-domain question answering baseline, to evaluate our method.
+We use the splits distributed as part of the Dense Passage Retrieval (DPR) package~\citep{dpr}.
+Our base model is the DPR Retriever-Reader model~\citep{dpr}, which retrieves passages from Wikipedia that might contain the answer to the given query, and then uses a reader model to extract text sub-spans from the retrieved passages that serve as candidate answers.
 Instead of enumerating all possible answers to a given question (which is intractable), we retrieve the top several hundred candidate answers, extracted from the top 100 passages (which is sufficient to control all risks of interest).
 We use $n = 2500$ calibration points, and evaluate risk control with the remaining $1110$.
-We report results with $\alpha=0.3$ in Figure~\ref{fig:qa}.
-The mean and standard deviation of the risk over 1000 trials are 0.2996 and 0.0150, respectively.
+We report results with $\alpha=0.3$ (chosen empirically as the lowest F1 score which typically results in nearly correct answers) in Figure~\ref{fig:qa}.
+The mean and standard deviation of the risk over 1000 trials are 0.2996 and 0.0150, respectively.\looseness=-1